-At Knaphill, we are committed to ensuring all children reach their full potential.
-We aim to provide a broad and balanced curriculum and aim to provide high quality teaching along with robust analysis of pupils achievement.
+At Knaphill School, we are committed to ensuring all children reach their full potential.
+We aim to provide a broad and balanced curriculum and aim to provide high quality teaching along with robust analysis of pupils’ achievement.

-For the financial year 2017-18, the Pupil Premium funding that schools receive will be protected at the current rates and is higher for looked after children.
+From the financial year 2020-21, the Pupil Premium funding that schools receive will be protected at the current rates and is higher for Looked-after children (LAC).
 It is:

-To find out more, please click HERE to see the summary of how pupil premium was used at Knaphill School in 2016-17 and how we plan to use it in 2017-18.
+To find out more, please click here to see the summary of how pupil premium was used at Knaphill School in 2019-20 and how we plan to use it in 2020-21.